DEPARTMENT OF BUSINESS

 MacDonald, Laura, BComm, MA, PhD (Queen’s).
 Management accounting and the adoption of innovative practices, management control and accounting history.

 Mathieu, Robert, BAA, CA (Quebec), PhD (Waterloo).
-Financial accounting, banking and corporate governance.
+Financial accounting, banking, corporate governance.

 McConomy, Bruce, BComm, PhD (Queen’s).
 Financial accounting, earnings forecasts, auditing and environmental accounting.